aimotive-legacy/planning_assignment/README.md

 # Planning and Decision Making assignment

 Create a planner and controller for controlling the ego vehicle in a simulated intersection scenario.
-The ego vehicle arrives to a 4 way intersection (governed by the European traffic rules) and must yield to vehicles arriving on the road to its right or pass if the intersection is free.
+The ego vehicle arrives to a 4 way intersection (governed by the European right hand driving traffic rules) and must yield to vehicles arriving on the road to its right or pass if the intersection is free.
 The planner should decide whether it is allowed to cross the intersection, given the information about other incoming vehicles (their position and speed).
 The controller must choose an appropriate velocity profile